[Chapter Nine: Seth and Typhon―Identifying the Agent of Destruction]

 The Antediluvian World

 It is not known where the battle between the Amazons (or "Atlanteans") and Mopsus (or Mopsos) took place.
 It is commonly assumed that this was somewhere near Thrace, north of Greece, and western Scythia, but that is only conjecture based upon the places of origin of Sipylus and Mopsus.
 In actuality it could have occurred anywhere between Greece to the west and Syria to the east, and between Scythia to the north and Central Africa to the south.
-It appears that this battle was so vast in scope and scale that its memory survives as far east as India in certain elements of the story of the great Battle of Kurukshetra described in the Mahabharata, where Krishna, apparently a distant echo of Horus, takes part in the battle, driving the chariot of Arjuna, though he never lifts a weapon.
-But there is no indication of the Amazons ever penetrating as far east as India, though the Greeks claimed that tribes of the same name occupied the coast of the Black Sea.
-Or the Amazon War was only part of a much broader conflict that raged across the antediluvian world from northern Africa to the plains of India.
-Of course, if we could extract Krishna from the Battle of Kurukshetra, his identification with Horus would stand on firmer ground and would not be subject to any chronological problems that might arise from the suggestion that Kurukshetra was a battle from a later time.
-In fact, P. Lal virtually comes right out and says as much in the Introduction to his Condensed Mahabharata of Vyasa of 1980 (republished in 2006).
+It might appear that this battle was so vast in scope and scale that its memory survived as far east as India in certain elements of the story of the great Battle of Kurukshetra described in the Mahabharata, where Krishna, perhaps a distant echo of Horus, takes part in the battle, driving the chariot of Arjuna, though he never lifts a weapon.
+But there is no indication of the Amazons ever penetrating as far east as India, though the Greeks claimed that tribes of the same name occupied the coast of the Black Sea, so that the Amazon War may be seen as an earlier conflict that was followed by the one on the plains of India before the final destruction of antediluvian civilization.

 There are other indications of world war during the period just preceding the Flood of Deucalion.
 According to Rasmus B. Anderson's Norse Mythology, transmitted to us by Ignatius Donnelly in his Ragnarok, the Elder Edda echoes the conditions described in the bible that led to the Deluge.
 Even recalling the story of Cain and Abel, the Edda tells us that "Brothers slay brothers; sisters' children shed each other's blood.
 Hard is the world!
 Sensual sin grows huge."
 As Donnelly writes, this time referring to the Younger Edda: "The world has ripened for destruction; and 'Ragnarok,' the darkness of the gods, or the rain of dust and ashes, comes to complete the work.
 The whole story is told with the utmost detail, and we shall see that it agrees, in almost every particular, with what reason assures us must have happened.
 'There are three winters,' or years, 'during which great wars rage over the world.'
 Mankind has reached a climax of wickedness."

-Eliminating some of the noise from the table of antediluvian kings and adding the Greek equivalents, we are left with the following:
+Eliminating some of the noise from the table of antediluvian kings, adjusting for overlapping reigns, and adding alternate Greek equivalents, we are left with the following:

 Hebrew |